Brazil is experiencing a dengue emergency, heralding a health crisis in the Americas

 In Brazil, state governments are establishing emergency centers to test and treat people with dengue fever.
 The city of Rio de Janeiro declared a public health emergency over dengue fever on Monday, days before the start of the annual Carnival celebration, which brings together tens of thousands of people for outdoor parties during the day and nights.

-Dengue comes in four serotypes, similar to their viral cousins.
+Dengue comes in four different serotypes, which are similar to their viral cousins.
 Previous infection with one of these viruses provides only short-term protection against infection with another, and a person who has been infected with one dengue serotype in the past is more likely to develop severe dengue than is infected with another serotype.

 “Right now, there are serotypes circulating in Brazil that haven’t been circulating for 20 years,” said Dr. Ernesto Marques, associate professor of infectious diseases and microbiology at the University of Pittsburgh.